 DO NOT give dong quai to a child because no one knows whether it is safe for children.

 Interactions and Depletions

-Dong quai may interact with the following medications and herbs:
+Dong quai may interact with some medications and herbs, includin the following:

 - Fish oil and other omega-3 fatty acids

 - Garlic ( Allium sativum )